About Subscribe Order Features ACS Gold

 NOTE: FDA Talk Papers are prepared by the Press Office to guide FDA personnel in responding with consistency and accuracy to questions from the public on subjects of current interest.
 Talk Papers are subject to change as more information becomes available.

-IMPORTANT NOTICE: The materials included in this Web Site are intended for general information purposes only and are not intended to provide, and do not constitute, legal or other advice.
+IMPORTANT NOTICE: Materials included in this Web Site are intended for general information purposes only and are not intended to provide - and do not constitute - legal or other advice.
 Persons who need legal or other services should contact a duly licensed professional.
-The inclusion of links on this Web Site are to Web Sites maintained by third parties over whom JLCom Publishing Co., LLC has no control.
-Such links do not imply endorsement of the material contained therein.
-JLCom Publishing Co., LLC makes no claims, representations, or warranties as to the accuracy, completeness, or appropriateness of these websites or the information these websites contain.
+Inclusion of links on this Website are to Websites that are maintained by third parties over whom JLCom Publishing Co., LLC has no control.
+Such links do not imply endorsement of the material that's contained therein.
+JLCom Publishing Co., LLC makes no claims, representations, or warranties as to the accuracy, completeness, or appropriateness of these Web sites or the information these websites contain.
 Read this disclaimer and our privacy statement before using this site.